Rohambarack/CDS_lang/L_A_Portfolio/assignment5/README.md

 The same 4 task structure could be measured here as well.

 ![Alt text](plots/a3.png)

+# Important
+First: run setup/create_venv.sh to create a visual environment
+Second: activate it (from the setup folder) source ../Language_venv/bin/activate
+Third:  run the setup.sh to install necessary packages.

+In case it is not working the full list of used packages and version can be viewed in setup/requirements.txt

 # Assignment4
 As most outputs here were plots, which are easier to immediately save, the analysis and save parts are not clearly distinguishable.